-Component Approx. allocation Sug't.
-Length 1.
+Component Approx. allocation Approx. Length 1.
 Introduction, research question, objectives 10% 2-3 pages 2.
-Literature review, theory development and hypothe eses 35% 7-11 pages 3.
+Literature review, theory development and hypothese s 35% 7-11 pages 3.
 Intended methodology and analytical procedures 30% 5-6 pages 4.
 Anticipated managerial implications of the results 5% 1-2 pages 5.
-Limitations of your research design and conclusion ns 10% 2-3 pages 6.
-Overall clarity, format, integrity and organization 10% 100% professor.
-I will provide more details later during the semester concerning what I am looking for regarding the oral presentation but basically, I will evaluate the ability of you to clearly communicate to your fellow classmates the salient points of your written project
+Limitations of your research design and conclusions 10% 2-3 pages 6.
+Overall clarity, format, integrity and organization 10% 100%

-On the last week of class (week 12), depending on the size of the class, students/pairs will give a 12-15-minute (plus an additional 5 minutes for questions and answers) PowerPoint presentation of their term paper.
-Prior to the presentation, students will hand in a paper copy of the presentation slides to the
+On the last week of class (week 12), depending on the size of the class, students/pairs will give a 10- to 15-minute presentation (including time allocated for questions and answers) presentation of their term paper.
+Prior to the presentation, students will hand in a paper copy of the presentation slides (and send an electronic copy) to the professor.
+I will provide more details later during the semester concerning what I am looking for regarding the oral presentation but basically, I will evaluate the ability of you to clearly communicate to your fellow classmates the salient points of your written project.